 Profile Data Status

-The status of the resource profile.
+The resource profile status of the Workload.

-Normal: The resource profile is generated.
+Normal: The resource profile has been generated.

 Not supported.

-CPU Profile/Memory Profile
+CPU Profile, Memory Profile

 -